Medically Reviewed

 Additionally, individuals can experience serious psychological symptoms such as severe depression or suicidal ideation.1

 While Vyvanse withdrawal may be very uncomfortable, it is very rarely fatal.
 However, symptoms can be intense and difficult to get through on your own.
-As such, some form of medically managed withdrawal, such as the kind in detox, can help keep a person as safe and comfortable as possible by monitoring and addressing withdrawal symptoms, like depression and suicidal ideation.2,12
+Addiction treatment can help keep a person as safe by monitoring and addressing withdrawal symptoms, like depression and suicidal ideation.2,12

 Additionally, people with stimulant use disorders often have co-occurring conditions and mental health issues such as depression, anxiety, post-traumatic stress disorder (PTSD), ADHD, or additional types of substance use disorders.
 It’s important to address these conditions as well as the stimulant use, as psychiatric problems can worsen the prognosis for recovery from substance use disorders, and vice versa.2